Suthatip7/Suthatip7/README.md

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [chsuthatip@hotmail.com](mailto:chsuthatip@hotmail.com)
-* 🧠  I'm learning NLP, Image Processing, Machine Learning, ChatGPT and Business Analytics
+* 🧠  I'm currently learning about NLP, image processing, machine learning, ChatGPT, and business analytics.
 * 🤝  I'm open to collaborating on a data science internship
 * ⚡  My hobbies are anime, manga, and games